willp240/antinullh/HOWTO.md

 This app also divides the three alpha-n processes into different files.
 They are all simulated at once, and so each of the three alpha-n processes gets events from the same files.
 For each alpha-n process, we loop over all alpha-n events, and select the events of that specific alpha-n process using the reconstructed energy.

-<h2>LLH Scans</h2>
+<h3>LLH Scans</h3>

-Right, we've now pruned our trees and used them to build PDFs and a simulated dataset(s).
+Right, we've now pruned our trees and can use them to build PDFs and a simulated dataset(s).
 In theory, we're now ready to launch a fit!
 But let's be steady Eddies, Cautious Carols, and Nervous Nigels, and make sure everything is behaving as intended.
 Running fits can be computationally and storage expensive, so it would be a shame to find out after running them that something had previously gone wrong.

 One of way doing this is with likelihood scans.
-The `llh_scan` app first builds the same test statistic that the fit will use, and we will hand it the same dataset we intend to hand the fitter.
+The likelihood scan apps first build the same test statistic that the fit will use, and we will hand it the same PDFs, parameters, and systematics we intend to hand the fitter.
 For a single floated parameter, it will scan over a range of values centred at the nominal value.
 For each of 150 steps, it will rebuild the dataset by scaling the PDFs and applying any systematics all set at their nominal values, except the parameter in question which is set to the value we've reached in the scan.
 This is compared to the actual dataset using the test statistic (probably the binned LLH).
-The LLH is saved at each step, and once we reach the end of the scan for a parameter, it is set back to its nominal value, and we repeat for the next parameter.
+The LLH (minus the nominal LLH) is saved at each step, and once we reach the end of the scan for a parameter, it is set back to its nominal value, and we repeat for the next parameter.

-For the 'true' Asimov dataset, these scans should all minimise at 1 (where the x axis is parameter value / nominal value) i.e., by changing a parameter, you can't produce a dataset more similar to the target dataset than by using the exact values used to produce the target dataset.
+For the 'true' Asimov dataset, these scans should all minimise at (1,0) (where the x axis is parameter value / nominal value) i.e., by changing a parameter, you can't produce a dataset more similar to the target dataset than by using the exact values used to produce the target dataset.
 For the other forms of Asimov dataset, most parameters will minimise close to 1, but probably not exactly.
 The event types with higher rates will be closer to 1 as changes in these will have a greater impact on the LLH, and the small fluctuations causing the differences between the PDFs and Asimov dataset will be smaller proportionally.

+There are two likelihood scan apps.
+The first, `grid_llhscan` initially loops over all parameters except the oscillation parameters.
+The oscillation parameters are not handed to the `OXO` `BinnedNLLH` object, and the reactor PDF is produced with the oscillation parameters at nominal values.
+After performing the LLH scan for all non-oscillation parameters, it rebuilds the reactor PDF for each of the 150 values for each oscillation parameter.
+For each of these, it rebuilds the dataset and hands this to the `BinnedNLLH` to compare to the Asimov dataset.
+This is because, for speed, sometimes we want to run fits where the oscillation is handled outside of `OXO` (see the grid fits below).
+This version of the likelihood scan is designed to be used for validating that fit.

+To run the grid LLH scan:

+> ./bin/grid_llhscan cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

+A root file `llh_scan.root` will be saved in the output directory specified in the fit config.
+In the file will be a plot of LLH vs parameter value for each parameter.

+The other version of the likelihood scan, `llh_scan`, hands all the parameters, including the oscillation parameters, to the `BinnedNLLH`.
+It then scans through all parameters in the same way, setting the values in the `BinnedNLLH` and evaluating the likelihood.
+This version of the likelihood scan is designed to be used for validating the full fits where every parameter floats at once (see below).

 To run the LLH scan:

 > ./bin/llh_scan cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

-A root file `llh_scan.root` will be saved in the output directory specified in the fit config.
-In the file will be a plot of LLH vs parameter value for each parameter.

-<h2>Running a Fit</h2>
+<h3>Running a Fit</h3>

 Now the time has come to run a fit.
+When we float the oscillation parameters, we need extra dimensions for the reactors PDF to contain the true neutrino energy and the reactor core it came from.
+As there are 483 cores, if we have 140 bins in each energy dimension, we end up with over 9 million bins!
+This means marginalising down to 1D to compare to data takes a lot of time.
+There are few ideas to get around this, but first let's run individual fits where we don't vary the oscillation parameters (so everything remains 1D and fast), and do this at all points in a grid of oscillation parameter values.
+We can do this for one point with:

+> ./bin/grid_fit cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

+The value of the oscillation parameters should be set in the `fit` config file.
+This performs a `Minuit` fit, with the oscillation parameters fixed at those values.
+It will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs a fit.
+A variety of output files are produced.

+In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
+In each case, all other parameters are marginalised over.

+`fit_results.txt` contains each parameter value for the maximum LLH point. `scaled_dists` contains the PDFs for each event type, scaled by the event type parameter value at the best fit point.
+Also saved is the sum of these, with each systematic’s best fit value applied.

-First you want to make sure everything in you fit config is looking sensible.
+If you want to run a full fit where everything is floated at once, there is an app to run some Markov Chain Monte Carlo.
+First you want to make sure everything in your fit config is looking sensible.
 The min and max values, and sigmas for each event type are fairly well tuned, so it's advised you leave these alone unless you know what you're doing.
 Certainly, for your first fit testing out the code I would leave it as is.
 If you have good reason to change them, you probably don't need to be reading this guide!
-You can run a fit by:
+You can run a full fit by:

 > ./bin/mcmc cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

 This will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs the MCMC.
-For each individual chain, you’ll have a number of files and subdirectories.
+For each individual chain, you’ll have a number of files and subdirectories, some of which are the same as for `grid_fit`.

 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case all other parameters are marginalised over.
 The burn-in steps are automatically not included.